In this article

 Credit utilization rate

-Your credit utilization ratio is the amount of credit you use relative to the total amount of credit you have available.
-Generally, it’s ideal to maintain your credit utilization rate at around 30% or lower.
+Your credit utilization rate, also known as credit utilization ratio, is the amount of credit you use relative to the total amount of credit you have available.
+Generally, you should try to keep your credit utilization rate at around 30% or lower.
 This shows lenders that you’re managing your credit responsibly.

 Credit history